Krista Lee QC

 She has worked on projects concerning power stations, wind farms, electrical and gas infrastructure, telecoms, railways, chemical and food processing plants, entertainment venues, factories, shopping centres, housing projects and hotels both in the UK and overseas.

-Krista is a fellow of the Chartered Institute of Arbitrators and Chartered Arbitrator and has been appointed to act as sole arbitrator by the ICC.
+Krista is a fellow of the Chartered Institute of Arbitrators and Chartered Arbitrator and is regularly appointed by the ICC as sole arbitrator and president.
 As counsel, she has experience of international and domestic arbitration using the ICC, UNCITRAL, LCIA and other ad hoc rules.
 She has made arbitration applications and appeals to the High Court.

 - Counsel for the EPC Contractor for one of Europe’s largest Energy from Waste plants.
 Involved in adjudications and arbitrations.